Nick7900/AutoCUTS-LM-Analysis/README.md

 The full setup with scripts and some image examples will be available after publication.

 When using the code or data you can cite:
-Larsen NY, Li X, Tan X, Ji G, Lin J, Rajkowska G, Møller J, Vihrs N, Sporring J, Fei S, Nyengaard JR. Cellular 3D-reconstruction and analysis in the human cerebral cortex using automatic serial sections.
+Larsen NY, Li X, Tan X, Ji G, Lin J, Rajkowska G, Møller J, Vihrs N, Sporring J, Fei S, Nyengaard JR. "Cellular 3D-reconstruction and analysis in the human cerebral cortex using automatic serial sections".
 Commun Biol 4, 1030, Springer Nature,10.1038/s42003-021-02548-6, (2021). https://www.nature.com/articles/s42003-021-02548-6

 ## Requirements